car blog

 Excuse Me While I Laugh: Chrysler brand CEO Peter Fong sees his brand being "a notch above Lincoln, a notch above Cadillac" in the future.
 I suspect that would be in the very far, Nostradamussy future.
 Chrysler hasn't been the equal of Cadillac since the early 1930s, if then.
 (I have a picture in my head of a LeBaron-bodied 1933 Chrysler Imperial Eight phaeton.)

-When I was growing up in the 1950s, Chrysler was a mid-priced brand.
+When I was growing up in the 1940s and '50s, Chrysler was a mid-priced brand.
 That's why Chrysler Corporation broke out Imperial as a separate nameplate, although the Imperial brand never quite carried the cachet of Cadillac or Lincoln.

 Everybody knows that, when Plymouth was killed, Chrysler became the New Plymouth.
 Witness the Chrysler PT Cruiser which was supposed to be a Plymouth model.
 In Europe, the Neon carried Chrysler badges and was considered a joke brand.
 In the U.S., it's now a commodity minivan-for-mommy brand.
 Or rental car fodder.